chengpatrick/Procedural-Room-Content-Generation-MR/README.md

     }
 ```

 As in WFC, there's also the term called entropy.
-As cells type are decided, choices of its neighboring cells might decreased.
+As cell types are decided, choices of its neighboring cells might be decreased.
 If the cell has more states to choose from, it has a higher entropy; if it has less states to choose from, then it has a lower entropy.
 We can always pick a state for a cell that has lower entropy, since there are less choices to choose from.
 When a cell's state is chosen and decided, that's when we call the cell is collapsed.
 If all cells have the same entropy, which would happen like in the very beginning, we can choose a random cell to start the collapsing process.
 This is the main idea of WFC.

       Alg:
       1. Find random cell to start with, choose random state outside of None